-Base your discussion on the two reading indicated below.
+Base your discussion on the two readings indicated in the Schedule.
 There is one reading from each camp.

 The fine tuning discussion touches on some technical physics.
 However the philosophical issues seem not to depend upon any details in the technical physics and I do not expect you to deal with them.
 Keep your focus on the bigger questions of just what is the import of the fine tuning of parameters.

 This is an exercise in the stating of a clear thesis and arguing cogently for it.
 This is not the place for rambling discussion.
 Get straight to business.
 State the thesis clearly and lay out the argument.
 Don't bury it in chatter.
 You have 500-1000 words.
 Use them well.

 Here is my sample answer.